 Identify the vulnerable workers and provide resources around their needs

 Last month, The Verge broke a story exposing the squalid, stress-intensive environment at Facebook content moderation centers across the country.
 Employees at these centers, which are run by businesses that have standing contracts with Facebook, spend their days cycling through countless pieces of abhorrent, objectionable content.
 To that end, it's no surprise that many of them have post-traumatic stress disorder and other problems.
 One man in the story even suffered a heart attack at his desk.

 Though Facebook can technically wash its hands of culpability for the quality of life at these centers because they are owned by independent contractors, the story spoke volumes about whether the social network's content moderators could possibly be effective at their jobs without mental health resources.

 It also ties into a national debate around Facebook's larger issues with content moderation and fake news, reminding us just how much the mental wellbeing of your workers (or your contractor's workers) can have an effect on other aspects of your organization.
 Take a pulse to see who is absorbing the brunt of difficult interactions and experiences at your organization, and provide resources around their needs first and foremost.

-Similarly, brands working with influencers must start understanding that their line of work comes with an risk of mental health, and provide resources as part of any influencer agreement.
+Similarly, brands working with influencers must understand that this stressful line of work comes with mental health risks.
+Brands should provide resources as part of influencer agreements.

 Knowing when to remind employees of your support is also crucial